koleks92/koleks92/README.md

-- 👋 Hi, I’m @koleks92
+💻 I’m a developer passionate about building web and mobile applications, working with both frontend and backend technologies.

-- 👀 I’m interested in swimming, cinematography, music and learning new languages(not only programming :)
+🐍 I mostly code in Python, JavaScript, and TypeScript — but I still enjoy exploring other languages like C++ and C.

-- 🌱 I’m currently learning Python, JavaScript, C++ and C
+🎬 Outside of coding, I’m into swimming, cinematography, and music, and I love learning new languages (not just programming ones!).

-- 💞️ I’m looking to collaborate on don't know yet, inspire me with something
+🚀 Currently improving my full-stack skills and looking to collaborate on something creative — inspire me!

-- 📫 How to reach me: i guess here :)
+📫 You can reach me here on GitHub.

 <!---
 koleks92/koleks92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.